-What is the new bookkeeping law that is getting implemented in EU?
+What is the new bookkeeping law that is getting implemented in Denmark?

 As a business owner or head of finance, you know how overwhelming it can be to keep up with constantly changing regulations.
 And the latest change – the new bookkeeping act – is no exception.

 Is manual bookkeeping putting a strain on your time and resources?
 There may be more efficient ways to divide those assets to better support your business.

 Don't worry - our guide to the new bookkeeping act will help you easily navigate the complexity of the legislation

 The implementation of this new bookkeeping act is expected to improve your efficiency, by streamlining the process and freeing up more time for you to focus on other tasks.

 The Bookkeeping Act, which became effective on 24 May 2022, is a significant milestone in promoting the digitalization of bookkeeping and streamlining companies' reporting procedures to authorities.